StrangeBeeCorp/docs/docs/thehive/administration/analyzer-templates/customize-an-analyzer-template.md

 1. {!includes/entities-management-view-go-to.md!}

-2. {!includes/analyzer-templates-go-to.md!}
+2. {!includes/analyzer-templates-tab-go-to.md!}

 3. Select :fontawesome-solid-ellipsis: next to the analyzer template you want to customize.

     !!! tip "Can't find an analyzer template?"
-        Analyzer templates are displayed only if the corresponding analyzer is activated in Cortex and accessible from TheHive.
+        Analyzer templates are displayed only if the corresponding analyzer is activated in Cortex and available from TheHive.

 4. Select **Edit**.